AnushaLavanuru5/AnushaL.github.io/_pages/about.md

 Academic Background
 ------
-I have finished my primary education at Zion Matriculation Higher Secondary school in Chennai, India I finished my secondary education at Narayana Junior College, Hyderabad, India I finished my undergraduate studies in Bachelors of Technology in Computer Science in Gokaraju Rangaraju Institute of Engineering and Technology with merit as the college-topper.
-My coursework included Algorithms, Programming( C, C++, Java and python), Advanced Databases, Unix/Linux, Operating Systems and Compiler Design
+My educational journey began at Zion Matriculation Higher Secondary School in Chennai, India, where I laid a strong foundation for my academic pursuits.
+I continued my secondary education at Narayana Junior College in Hyderabad, India, excelling in my studies and developing a passion for computer science.

+I earned my Bachelor’s degree in Technology (Computer Science) from Gokaraju Rangaraju Institute of Engineering and Technology, where I graduated as the college topper with merit.
+My undergraduate coursework included foundational and advanced topics such as Algorithms, Programming (C, C++, Java, Python), Advanced Databases, Unix/Linux, Operating Systems, and Compiler Design.
+This rigorous curriculum, combined with my determination, shaped my technical expertise and problem-solving skills.

-For my Masters degree,  I chose Columbia University to deepen my expertise in fields like Computer Vision, Natural Language Processing, and AR/VR.
-My coursework includes Algorithms, Data Visualization, and UI Design, complemented by TA roles for courses like Python for data analysis, UI Design and Databases.
+To further deepen my knowledge and specialize in cutting-edge fields, I chose to pursue a Master of Science in Computer Science at Columbia University, New York.
+My coursework at Columbia spans diverse and exciting areas such as Computer Vision, Natural Language Processing (NLP), Augmented and Virtual Reality (AR/VR), Algorithms, Data Visualization, and UI Design.
+In addition to my studies, I have been privileged to contribute as a Teaching Assistant for courses like Python for Data Analysis, UI Design, and Databases, which has further enhanced my skills and reinforced my passion for mentoring and collaboration.

+This academic journey has been instrumental in preparing me to tackle complex challenges, drive innovation, and make meaningful contributions in the field of computer science.